 Finding and keeping the right employee can be challenging.
 Entrepreneurs have many competing priorities and staff turnover can really throw a wrench into a business growth strategy.

 Here we examine employee acquisition and retention from an entrepreneur’s perspective.
 James Jackson, a recruitment specialist from First West Credit Union, provides advice and steps to follow when sourcing out a new hire.
-Kristi Miller, Founder and National Managing Director at First West Capital, describes the importance of company culture, employee engagement and competitive advantage when building a strong retention strategy.
+The team at First West Capital describes the importance of company culture, employee engagement and competitive advantage when building a strong retention strategy.
 And the team at California Innovations, a First West Capital client, share about their own company’s journey in formulating a strong corporate culture and how that has affected their own acquisition and retention efforts.

 The dynamics are ever-changing in the work space; baby-boomers are retiring, and more millennials are seeking employment opportunities.
 Business owners from Striving for Growth expressed that they struggle to find reliable and experienced people.
 How can you ensure you sourcing out the right employee?